LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module5/lab4.rst

-Lab 5.4 -  Creating an ASM Policy by calling the iControlLX extension
+Lab 5.4 -  Creating an ASM Policy by calling the iControl LX extension
 ---------------------------------------------------------------------

 In this lab we will use the Postman client to create an ASM policy in a single